 Things To Do In Jewish Quarter During The Day

-There are a ton of things to do in Budapest and we think you should save a full day or minimum of half a day to explore the Jewish Quarter.
-Here are the best things to do in the Jewish Quarter during the day, as the nightlife in Budapest is amazing and no place is better than the Jewish Quarter.
+There are a ton of things to do in Budapest, and we think you should save a full day or a minimum of half a day to explore the Jewish Quarter.
+Here are the best things to do in the Jewish Quarter during the day, as the nightlife in Budapest is amazing, and no place is better than the Jewish Quarter.

 1. The Great Synagogue | Dohány Street Synagogue

-The largest synagogue in Europe offers guided tours in several languages, and it is included in the price.
-Women must cover shoulders and knees when entering, men get a free paper kippah to cover their head.
+The largest synagogue in Europe offers guided tours in several languages, which is included in the price.
+Women must cover their shoulders and knees when entering.
+Men get a free paper kippah to cover their head.

 - Address: Budapest, Dohány u.
 2, 1074 Hungary